BlackFly67/logistek-knowledge-base/user/pages/01.basics/02.orders/docs.md

 ##Web Browser:

 When you first login to the web app, you will be greeted with the Activity Screen.
 This gives you a look at recent activity that has happened in your Podio workspace.
-You'll also get an at a glance view of your account receivables if we handle your invoicing and collections.
+You'll also get an at a glance view of your accounts receivables if we handle your invoicing and collections.

 **To get to the Orders App, just click Orders from My Favorite Apps.**
 ![Login](../../user/assets/Activity-Web.png)